qtshaimanga/docker-architecture/README.md

 https://www.docker.com/community-edition

 ### On Windows
-Docker on Windows is only available for Windows 10 **PRO** and Microsoft Hyper-V.
+Docker on Windows is only available for Windows 10 **PRO** and Microsoft Hyper-V. If it's your case, just download and install
+Docker for Windows.
 To use Docker on other Windows version (Family...), you'll need to setup a virtual machine that will hosts a Linux OS and get Docker working inside.
 Use [Boot2Docker](http://boot2docker.io/) or (more recommended) Docker-Toolbox which installs everything needed to get Docker running